PujaGovind/MovieApp/README.md

 # MovieApp
-A simple movie categorixation app, deployed to MS Azure.
+A simple movie categorization app deployed to MS Azure.